Chanchal-Gupta/Aerofit_CaseStudy/README.md

 Aerofit is a leading brand in the field of fitness equipment.
 Aerofit provides a product range including machines such as treadmills, exercise bikes, gym equipment, and fitness accessories to cater to the needs of all categories of people.

-GOAL is:
+GOAL of DATA ANALYSIS:
-The market research team at AeroFit wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
+Data was analyzed to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
-The team decides to investigate whether there are differences across the product with respect to customer characteristics.1.
+The differences across the product with respect to customer characteristics was investigated using:
-1. A descriptive analytics was performed to create a customer profile for each AeroFit treadmill product by developing appropriate tables and charts.
+1. Descriptive analytics to create a customer profile for each AeroFit treadmill product by developing appropriate tables and charts.
 2. For each AeroFit treadmill product, a two-way contingency tables was constructed and all conditional and marginal probabilities was computed along with their insights/impact on the business

 DATASET: